+- 5) Status of design documentation.

 - 6) Deliveries.

-- 7) Off-site fabrication.
+- Off-site fabrication.
+7)

 - 8) Access.

 - 9) Site utilization.

 - 10) Temporary facilities and controls.

 - 11) Progress cleaning.

 - 12) Quality and work standards.

 - 13) Status of correction of deficient items.

 - 14) Field observations.

 - 15) Status of RFIs.

 - 16) Status of proposal requests.

 - 17) Pending changes.

 - 18) Status of Change Orders.

-- 19) Pending claims and disputes.
+- Pending claims and disputes.

-- 20) Documentation of information for payment requests.
+Documentation of information for payment requests.

-- 4. Minutes: Entity responsible for conducting the meeting will record and distribute the meeting minutes to each party present and to parties requiring information.
+- Minutes: Entity responsible for conducting the meeting will record and 4. distribute the meeting minutes to each party present and to parties requiring information.

-- a.
-Schedule Updating: Revise Contractor's construction schedule after each progress meeting where revisions to the schedule have been made or recognized.
+- Schedule Updating: Revise Contractor's construction schedule after each a. progress meeting where revisions to the schedule have been made or recognized.
 Issue revised schedule concurrently with the report of each meeting.